 I know that there are many people that never had the privilege of all the things that God has blessed me with.

 I think about people who have been stuck in the cities where trees grow in big flower pots, the grass is made out of plastic, the sky is obstructed by buildings and smog, and God's creation is blotted out by concrete, brick, steel, and the ugliness of man.

 I think about little boys and girls who never went to Sunday school each week, who are told in school that they came from an amoeba in some far-off lake millions of years ago and that they are no better than a fish or a monkey.
 Some of these children don't have both parents, have to live under the abuses of an alcoholic or drug-abusing parent or live-in boyfriend.

 I think about people who wander up and down the streets of my town who were told that they will never amount to anything, and never shown what it takes to thrive in the greatest nation in the world.

 I think about people who could walk into any bookstore and get a Bible, or could walk into any church and probably find the gospel, and yet they don't know that Jesus knows their name and that He thought enough about them to die for their sins.

 These things make me weep.
-It's for these people that my wife and I have decided to say no to our own retirement plans and dedicate the rest of our lives to showing Jesus to people through the simple everyday things that we take for granted.
+It's for these people that we have dedicated our lives to bringing the good news of Jesus to people through the simple and ordinary everyday things that we take for granted.